-3. Bootleggers Homemade Wine
+4. Bootleggers Homemade Wine

-4. Sugarland Cellars Winery
+6. Sugarland Cellars Winery

-Sugarland Cellars is one of the most popular stops along the Rocky Top Wine Trail.
+Sugarland Cellars is one of the most popular stops along the Gatlinburg Wine Trail.
 This winery likes to share Gatlinburg’s rich history through its wine.
 Each bottle includes a story about the Smoky Mountains printed on the label.
 For instance, the 1802 Century Red is named after the year that Gatlinburg’s first Euro-American settlers arrived and includes the history of the William Ogle Cabin.

-5. Mill Bridge Winery
+7. Mill Bridge Winery

 Mill Bridge Winery is located steps away from The Old Mill, one of the most iconic destinations in the Smoky Mountains.
-This excellent winery offers a great selection of sweet wines, semi-sweet wines, seasonal wines, and hard cider.
+This excellent Pigeon Forge winery offers a great selection of sweet wines, semi-sweet wines, seasonal wines, and hard cider.
 Guests at Mill Bridge can enjoy their wine or cider on the winery’s scenic patio, which overlooks the Little Pigeon River.
 This is one of the stops along the Rocky Top Wine Trail.

-6. Mountain Valley Vineyards
+8. Mountain Valley Winery

-7. Apple Barn Winery
+9. Apple Barn Winery

-8. Hillside Winery
+10. Hillside Winery

 When you stay with Timber Tops Cabin Rentals, you will be just a short drive from all of these amazing wineries in Gatlinburg and the Smoky Mountains.
 With everything from 1 bedroom cabins to 15 bedroom cabins, we are guaranteed to have the perfect accommodations for your vacation.
 To start planning your getaway, browse our selection of cabins in Gatlinburg!